GabeReis/hapi-firebase-auth/README.md

 #### Using a new Firebase Admin instance

 In case you don't want to initialize Firebase Admin externally, pass your Firebase credentials using the property `credential` as shown below.
-This way the plugin will handle all this for you.
+This way the plugin will handle it for you.

 ```js
 // Load Hapi-Firebase Auth Strategy